 C E Clutterbuck senior C E Clutterbuck junior

-Charles Edmund Clutterbuck (1806-61) trained as a miniature-painter, but designed glass from c1830; his works at Stratford first appears in KD/L in 1855.
-He was one of the first to take C13 and C14 glass as models, though much of his work is in an increasingly unfashionable pictorial idiom with intense colouring.
+Charles Edmund Clutterbuck (1806-61) trained as a miniature-painter, but designed glass from c1830, though his works at Stratford, Essex are not mentioned in KD/L until 1855.
+He was one of the first to take C13 and C14 glass as models, though much of his work is in a pictorial idiom with intense colouring using enamels that became increasingly unfashionable.
 This fall from favour was compounded by the deterioration of much of his work for technical reasons.
-His son, another Charles Edmund (1839-83), continued the business at Stratford, Essex until 1882, in a style that developed little.
+His son, another Charles Edmund (1839-83), continued the business at Stratford until 1882, in a style that developed little.

-Glass: Lewes, - St Michael; Selham (attr); Walberton (both are by the younger Clutterbuck)
+Glass: Lewes, - St Michael; Selham (attr); Walberton (from the dates both windows are by the younger Clutterbuck)

-Henry Clutton (1819-95) was a pupil of E Blore and after starting his own practice, was associated with W Burges, who then had only limited experience of building churches; with Clutton’s help, Burges produced his plans for Lille cathedral, but in 1856 they quarrelled.
-Clutton became a Roman Catholic the following year and designed mainly Roman Catholic churches (there is one at Worthing) and large houses, including one at Balcombe (B 14 p321).
-The patron there was John Clutton, possibly a relative, which might explain his work on the church.
+Henry Clutton (1819-95) was a pupil of E Blore and after starting his own practice, was associated with W Burges, who then had only limited experience of building churches and therefore needed Clutton’s support.
+During their period of asssociation Burges produced his plans for Lille cathedral, but in 1856 they quarrelled.
+Clutton became a Roman Catholic the following year and subsequently designed mainly Roman Catholic churches (there is one at Worthing) and large houses, including one at Balcombe (B 14 p321).
+The patron there was John Clutton, possibly a relative, which might explain his work on the parish church.
 His later years were less happy.
 His prize-winning designs for Westminster cathedral and Brompton oratory were unbuilt and in 1881 he was forced into retirement by blindness.

 Restored: Balcombe (1847)